 - All uses of a specific Hawk ID must be associated with the same person that is assigned that Hawk ID in the EDS.
 That is, the login ID “jdoe” in service A must be assigned to the same person that the login ID “jdoe” is assigned to in service B.

 - Hyphens and underscore characters are, in general, used to denote service accounts and other exceptions to the Hawk ID standard.
-Therefore, punctuation, such as hyphens and underscores, are not allowed in the Hawk ID, except in IDs based on hyphenated surnames.
+Punctuation, are not allowed in the Hawk ID, except in IDs based on hyphenated surnames.

 - There may be resource accounts (e.g., accounts for testing, departmental, generic use) in Active Directory for which there is no corresponding Enterprise Directory entry.

 - A Hawk ID will be maintained for the life of services using it for authentication.

 - When a login ID for service is required prior to completion of the institutional processes that result in assignment of a Hawk ID, a system administrator may reserve a Hawk ID for subsequent assignment to the person upon completion of the institutional processes.

 - The intent is that there will be a single Hawk ID (account) for each individual in the campus Active Directory forest.
 That is, a person’s Hawk ID will appear in one and only one domain in the forest.
 This guarantees the uniqueness of the enterprise Hawk ID and Hawk ID password pair.
 Requests for exceptions to the single ID per individual rule may be based on role-based reasons.
 Exceptions must be approved by the appropriate domain administrators.

 - With the exception of temporary IDs provided by contractual services (e.g., applicants for professional colleges), there will be no individual user account established in the Active Directory for which there is not a validating, unique entry in the Enterprise Directory.

 Hawk ID Changes

 It is expected that a Hawk ID will be changed only under a limited set of circumstances.